Sky322/TheLittleBlimp/README.md

 #The Little Blimp

-*italics represent optional pieces that will be implemented if time allows*
+**Bolds represent optional pieces that will be implemented if time allows**

 The little blimp is a sidecrolling flying shooter where you play as a little blimp.
 You are trying to fly your blimp home when a massive alien invasion comes out of nowhere and you must help defend the Earth from these UFO's.